Data-driven Thresholding in Denoising with Spectral Graph Wavelet Transform: Introduction

-In this paper, the SURE is explicitly computed for a wide family of thresholding processes in Theorem~\ref{h-sure}.
-Let us point out that contrary to the regular wavelet transform, the SGWT is no longer orthogonal so that a white Gaussian noise in the graph domain is transformed in a correlated noise.
+The denoising approach chosen in this paper involves several thresholding processes in the transformed domain of the wavelet coefficients.
+Actually, this can be seen as an extension to SGWT of the methodology of \cite{donoho1995adapting,Cai:99}.
+With this approach, the main challenge is the efficient calibration of the parameters minimizing the MSE risk in a complete data-driven way.
+Recently, in the setting of discrete wavelets transform on a regular grid---the so-called regular case---the Stein's unbiased risk estimate (SURE) has proven to be a powerful tool for signal/image restoration \cite{luisier2007new,pesquet2009sure,vaiter2013local}.
+Based on the Stein's lemma, this estimator acts as a proxy for the MSE which cannot be computed in practice since the original signal is unknown.
+In this paper, the SURE is explicitly computed for an arbitrary thresholding process in Theorem~\ref{h-sure} and for correlated noise in the graph domain in Corollary~\ref{cornoise}.
+Also, let us point out that contrary to the regular wavelet transform, the SGWT is no longer orthogonal so that a white Gaussian noise in the graph domain is transformed in a correlated noise.
 Consequently, the divergence term of the resulting SURE involves the covariance of the transformed noise making the numerical evaluation less simple than in the regular case.
 Afterward, the SURE is specified to the case of coordinatewise and block thresholding.
 The latter is inspired by image denoising problems for which a Stein risk estimator has been proposed in \cite{peyre2011adaptive} to tune both the block-sparsity structure and the threshold.
 A similar selection strategy has been developed by \cite{navarro2013adaptive} in the context of deconvolution.

-A key parameter in the calculation of the SURE and more generally in standard denoising methods is the noise level which is unknown for real data.
-In the regular case of wavelet-based denoising methods, the Median Absolute Deviation (MAD) estimator \cite{donoho1995adapting} (calculated on the finest decomposition scale) is often the preferred method.
-However, the MAD is not directly applicable for SGWT since the transformed noise is correlated.
-We propose here to extend the estimator developed in \cite{vNe:41} in the graph setting.
+The \proglang{R} package \pkg{gasper} which implements the method introduced in this paper is available on github\footnote{https://github.com/fabnavarro/gasper} \citep{gasper} as well as the scripts to reproduce the results presented\footnote{https://github.com/fabnavarro/SGWT-SURE}.